AI Use Cases/Construction

 Why Generic Tools Fail

 Generic programmatic platforms (Google Display, LinkedIn Ads) optimize for click-through and impression share, not for construction-specific project fit.
-They don't understand that a $2.8M healthcare renovation in your region requires your firm to have LEED APc credentials and active subcontractor relationships in medical construction - data that lives in Procore and vendor management systems, not in ad networks.
+They don't understand that a $2.8M healthcare renovation in your region requires your firm to have LEED AP credentials and active subcontractor relationships in medical construction - data that lives in Procore and vendor management systems, not in ad networks.
 Off-the-shelf bidding tools optimize cost-per-lead, not win probability or margin contribution.

 The AI Solution

-Revenue Institute builds a Construction-native AI layer that ingests live project feeds (plan rooms, AGC databases, owner procurement systems) and scores each opportunity against your firm's operational DNA: current crew utilization from Procore timesheets, equipment availability from fleet management, subcontractor capacity and performance history, geographic constraints, and trade certifications (LEED, prevailing wage compliance, safety ratings).
+Revenue Institute builds a Construction-native marketing attribution layer that ingests live project feeds (plan rooms, AGC databases, owner procurement systems) and scores each opportunity against your firm's operational DNA: current crew utilization from Procore timesheets, equipment availability from fleet management, subcontractor capacity and performance history, geographic constraints, and trade certifications (LEED, prevailing wage compliance, safety ratings).
 The system maps each project to your historical win/loss data, extracting patterns around project size, delivery method, owner type, and architect relationships that predict close probability and margin outcome.

 Automated Workflow Execution